 Can I Still Get Points if I Pay Off My Ticket?

 There is a common misconception that if you pay off your traffic violation ticket, you will be in the clear and no longer receive a point on your driver’s license.
 This is not true because if you pay off the ticket, you are essentially admitting guilt.
-Therefore, you will still receive a point on your license.
+Therefore, yes, you will still receive a point on your license.

 To avoid putting a point on your license, which can increase your auto insurance and potentially risk your privilege to have a license, it would be wise to actually not pay off the ticket.
 Instead, try fighting the traffic violation ticket in court or opt for attending a traffic school program if there is one.
 You should only pay off the ticket as a last resort.